jmeji011/rshell/README.md

 $bin/rshell
 ```

-#Bugs
-Echo with quotes do not work with this shell implementation.

-`echo "hello"` , This will display `"hello"`.

 #LS
 This program imitates the ls command found in the bash terminal.
 This program can handle the following flags after calling ls: